majiru/majiru/README.md

-I work on operating systems and operating system acceseries.
+I work on operating systems and operating system accessories.

 #### Larger projects I take part in